Shoes3/ebook/README.md

 ## ebook-builder.rb

+Step 1 is to git clone your github wiki (if that's your source) or otherwise get copy of the md's you want onto your system running Shoes.

 ![ebook-builder](https://cloud.githubusercontent.com/assets/222691/21376329/4e90d74e-c6f1-11e6-894d-0ff8a75a9839.png)

 Is a wizard like program you can run from Shoes and it will walk you through building a correct yaml and testing it.

+## Ebook types

+There are 2 general types of directory layout of the md files, Simple and have_nav.
+Simple is just one or a couple of mds.
+README.md is likely to be the only md file at github, for example.
+Shoes does not currently display these with lots of sidebar menus because it's hard to correctly.
+This README.md is just that.

+Github also allows another directory layout option which has a separate 'navigation' or menu documents.
+[See the Shoes wiki](https://github.com/Shoes3/shoes3/wiki) for an examples.
+In Shoes ebook this would be a `have_nav == true` and that example is also `nested == true` because it has multiple directories.
+This plays nicely with Shoes ebook.
+If given a chance Shoes ebook will parse the 'Home.md' and what it points to to build a better table of contents to display.

+You're probably thinking what does `nested == false` mean?
+That means you have one menu document in your one directory and you probably have muliple mds in there.
+This two, can play nicer with Shoes ebook.
+All you have to do is write that menu.
+This may require you change things at github - split the README.md into two or more files.
+README.md would be your navigation document and it would have some new elements using the [[ file name ]]

+You should expect to have to tweak other things